What do you know about your emotional life?

 Emotional Intelligence, at its core, is about accepting all emotions, negative and positive as valuable experiences providing us information to make decisions and create plans for leading a rich and meaningful life.

-Our consultants at MRC will help you understand how to increase your emotional intelligence so that you can better manage the ups and downs of life.
+Individual Counselling can help you understand how to increase your emotional intelligence so that you can better manage the ups and downs of life.